thinkards/2020-voting/README.md

 [Ballot Tracker](https://votesearch.utah.gov/voter-search/search/search-by-voter/track-mail-ballot)

 **Voter Registration Deadline(s)**: In Person: October 27, 2020 in clerk's office, but may also register during early vote and on November 3, 2020.
-However, individuals must vote by provisional ballot if they: (i) register online or in person between October 20 and October 27, 2020, (ii) register during early voting, or (iii) register on November 3, 2020, By Mail: PostmarkedOctober 5, 2020, Online: October 27, 2020
+However, individuals must vote by provisional ballot if they: (i) register online or in person between October 20 and October 27, 2020, (ii) register during early voting, or (iii) register on November 3, 2020, By Mail: Postmarked October 5, 2020, Online: October 23, 2020

 **Election Day Registration?**: An individual who is not registered to vote may register to vote, and vote, on election day or during the early voting period described in Section 20A-3-601, by voting a provisional ballot, if: . the individual is otherwise legally entitled to vote the ballot; . the ballot is identical to the ballot for the precinct in which the individual resides;. the information on the provisional ballot form is complete; and. the individual provides valid voter identification and proof of residence to the poll worker. .
 More information on election day registration